egoist/egoist/README.md

 ## What I'm up to

-Currently I'm focusing on making a SSR framework for Vue 3, details coming soon.
+Currently I'm focusing on making [Ream](https://github.com/ream/ream) production ready, it's a SSR framework for Vue 3.

 ## Let's talk